MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 If there are errors the form will provide guidance on how to correct the errors.
 For example:
 • The cache node name is in use in the resource or is an incorrect format.
 • If the CIDR block notation or list is incorrect.
-• The server Ip or CIDR block are already in use.
+• The server IP or CIDR block are already in use.
 In the screenshot below all information is provided.
 Once the Microsoft Connected Cache Node has been created, the installer instructions will be exposed.
 More details on the installer instructions will be addressed later in this doc can be found at the Install Connected Cache section.
-Ip Space Approval Information
+IP Space Approval Information
-There are three states for Ip space (screenshot below) that are explained in the table below.
-The preview will require approval from Microsoft CIDR block ranges that contain more than 50,000 Ip addresses.
+There are three states for IP space (screenshot below) that are explained in the table below.
+The preview will require approval from Microsoft CIDR block ranges that contain more than 50,000 IP addresses.
 In the future Microsoft Connected Cache configuration will support BGP and will therefore have automatic routing capabilities.
-Ip Space Status
+IP Space Status
 Description
 Valid
-The Ip space is below the 50,000 Ip space threshold and the space does not overlap with existing cache nodes.
+The IP space is below the 50,000 IP space threshold and the space does not overlap with existing cache nodes.
 In Review
-The Ip space exceeds the 50,000 Ip space and is under review with Microsoft to ensure valid Ip space.
+The IP space exceeds the 50,000 IP space and is under review with Microsoft to ensure valid IP space.
 Attention Required
-The Ip space has been reviewed and an issue was discovered.
+The IP space has been reviewed and an issue was discovered.
 Some examples include:
-• Ip space overlap with existing cache node belonging to another customer.
+• IP space overlap with existing cache node belonging to another customer.
-• Ip space was exceedingly large.
+• IP space was exceedingly large.
-Contact Microsoft for more information if your Ip space has this status.
+Contact Microsoft for more information if your IP space has this status.
 Edit Cache Node Information
-Ip address or CIDR information can be modified for existing Microsoft Connected Cache nodes in the portal.
+IP address or CIDR information can be modified for existing Microsoft Connected Cache nodes in the portal.
-To edit Ip address or CIDR information click on the Cache Node Name which will open the Cache Node Configuration page.
+To edit IP address or CIDR information click on the Cache Node Name which will open the Cache Node Configuration page.
 Cache nodes can be deleted here by clicking the check box to the left of a Cache Node Name and then clicking the delete toolbar item.
 Be aware that if a cache node is deleted, there is no way to recover the cache node or any of the information related to the cache node.
-The Server Ip Address, Address Range/CIDR Blocks, and Enable Cache Node are all editable as show in the screenshot below.
+The Server IP Address, Address Range/CIDR Blocks, and Enable Cache Node are all editable as show in the screenshot below.
 Set up a server with SR or an Ubuntu VM running on Windows Server The Microsoft Connected Cache module is optimized for Ubuntu 20.04 LTS.
 Install Ubuntu 20.04 LTS on bare metal or VM of your choice.
 As discussed earlier, the recommended configuration (details below) will serve approximately 35,000 consumer devices downloading a 2GB payload in 24-hour timeframe at a sustained rate of 6.5 Gbps.
 Minimum Recommended Server Ubuntu 20.04 LTS VM or Physical Server Ubuntu 20.04 LTS VM or Physical Server (Preferred) NIC 10 Gbps 10 Gbps Disk • SSD • 1 – 2 drives minimum • 2 TB each minimum
 • SSD • 2 – 4 drives minimum • 2 TB each minimum